volkanersumer/BillionMail/README.md

 </div>
 <br/>

-## What is Billion Mail?
+## What is BillionMail?

-Billion Mail is a **future open-source Mail server, Email marketing platform** designed to help businesses and individuals manage their email campaigns with ease.
+BillionMail is a **future open-source Mail server, Email marketing platform** designed to help businesses and individuals manage their email campaigns with ease.
 Whether you're sending newsletters, promotional emails, or transactional messages, this tool will provide **full control** over your email marketing efforts.
 With features like **advanced analytics**, and **customer management**, you'll be able to create, send, and track emails like a pro.

 ![Billion Mail Banner](https://www.billionmail.com/home.png?v1)

 ## How to use?
-Installation Method 1: (**Recommend**)
+**Install Script:** (✅The script automatically installs all required runtime environments including Docker)
 ```shell
 cd /opt
 git clone https://github.com/aaPanel/Billion-Mail